WPTV Contact 5 questions Palm Beach County commissioner about rooming house

 McKinlay said the new owner of the building intends to demolish the building and she wants to get it condemned.

-In a text Tuesday afternoon, the commissioner told Buczyner that she’s meeting with officials from the city of Belle Glade on Wednesday.

-WPTV reached out to the owner and his attorney for comment, and both hung up on us.
+WPTV contacted the owner and his attorney for comment.
+Both hung up the telephone.

 Scripps Only Content 2022